Duncan Scott (swimmer): 2018

 At the 2018 Commonwealth Games, Scott won the gold medal in the 100 metre freestyle in a time of 48.02 seconds.
 He also won four bronze medals at the Games: in the 200 metre butterfly, 200 metre freestyle, 4 × 100 metre freestyle relay, and 4 × 200 metre freestyle relay, and became the first Scottish athlete to win five medals a single Commonwealth Games.
 He added a sixth medal when he won the silver medal in the 200 metre individual medley.

 At the 2018 European Championships, Scott won a silver in the 100 metre freestyle.
 Later the same day he won gold as part of the relay team in the 4 × 200 metre freestyle relay with Calum Jarvis, Thomas Dean and James Guy.
 He also won gold in the 200 metre freestyle, despite only having just made the final in 8th place.
 He added a third gold in the final day of the championships, winning the men's 4 × 100 metre medley relay as part of the British team with Adam Peaty, James Guy and Nicholas Pyle.

 On 13 September he was named Scottish Sportsperson of the Year at the Team Scotland Scottish Sports Awards.

 2019

 At the 2019 World Aquatics Championships held in Gwangju, South Korea, Scott came joint fourth in the 200 m freestyle, but the first-placed finisher Danas Rapšys was disqualified for a false start, and Scott was awarded a bronze medal together with Martin Malyutin.
 After the medal ceremony, Scott refused to shake hands and take pictures with the gold medallist Sun Yang, who had previously been banned for a trimetazidine drug offence in 2014 for three months and was involved in an ongoing doping case controversy.
-This transpired following Australian Mack Horton's refusal to share a podium with Yang at the medal ceremony when the Chinese national anthem was played.
-Both Yang and Scott were given official warnings from FINA; Scott was subjected to death threats from Yang's fans on social media.
+This transpired following Australian Mack Horton's refusal to share a podium with Sun at the medal ceremony when the Chinese national anthem was played.
+Both Sun and Scott were given official warnings from FINA; Scott was subjected to death threats from Sun's fans on social media.